ska-sa/spead2/doc/py-ibverbs.rst

 The ibverbs API can be used programmatically by using an extra method of :py:class:`spead2.recv.Stream`.

-.. py:method:: spead2.recv.Stream.add_udp_ibv_reader(endpoints, interface_address, max_size=DEFAULT_UDP_IBV_MAX_SIZE, buffer_size=DEFAULT_UDP_IBV_BUFFER_SIZE, comp_vector=0, max_poll=DEFAULT_UDP_IBV_MAX_POLL)

-      Feed data from multicast IPv4 traffic.
-For backwards compatibility, one can also pass a single address and port as two separate arguments in place of `endpoints`.

-      :param list endpoints: List of 2-tuples, each containing a hostname/IP address and the UDP port number.
-The address may be either unicast or multicast, but in the former case there must be an interface with that IP address (usually it will be the same as `interface_address`, but this is not required as an interface may have multiple IP addresses).
+The configuration is specified using a :py:class:`spead.recv.UdpIbvConfig`.

+.. py:class:: spead2.recv.UdpIbvConfig(*, endpoints=[], interface_address='', buffer_size=DEFAULT_BUFFER_SIZE, max_size=DEFAULT_MAX_SIZE, comp_vector=0, max_poll=DEFAULT_MAX_POLL)

+   :param endpoints: Peer endpoints
+   :type endpoints: List[Tuple[str, int]]
-      :param str interface_address: Hostname/IP address of the interface which will be subscribed
+   :param str interface_address: Hostname/IP address of the interface which
+     will be subscribed
+   :param int buffer_size: Requested memory allocation for work requests.
+     It may be adjusted to an integer number of packets.
    :param int max_size: Maximum packet size that will be accepted
-      :param int buffer_size: Requested memory allocation for work requests.
-        It may be adjusted due to implementation-dependent limits or alignment requirements.
-      :param int comp_vector: Completion channel vector (interrupt) for asynchronous operation, or
+   :param int comp_vector: Completion channel vector (interrupt)
+     for asynchronous operation, or
      a negative value to poll continuously.
 Polling should not be used if there are other users of the thread pool.
 If a non-negative value is provided, it is taken modulo the number of available completion vectors.
-This allows a number of readers to be assigned sequential completion vectors and have them load-balanced, without concern for the number
+This allows a number of streams to be assigned sequential completion vectors and have them load-balanced, without concern for the number
      available.
-      :param int max_poll: Maximum number of times to poll in a row, without waiting for an interrupt (if `comp_vector` is non-negative) or letting other code run on the thread (if `comp_vector` is negative).
+   :param int max_poll: Maximum number of times to poll in a row, without
+     waiting for an interrupt (if `comp_vector` is non-negative) or letting other code run on the thread (if `comp_vector` is negative).

+   The constructor arguments are also instance attributes.
+Note that they are implemented as properties that return copies of the state, which means that mutating `endpoints` (for example, with :py:meth:`~list.append`) will not have any effect as only the copy will be modified.
+The entire list must be assigned to update it.

+.. py:method:: spead2.recv.Stream.add_udp_ibv_reader(config)

+   Feed data from IPv4 traffic.

 If supported by the NIC and the drivers, the receive code will automatically use a "multi-packet receive queue", which allows each packet to consume only the amount of space needed in the buffer.
-This is currently only supported on ConnectX®-4+ with MLNX OFED drivers prior to 5.0.
+This is currently only supported on ConnectX®-4+ with MLNX OFED drivers 5.0 or later (or upstream rdma-core).
 When in use, the `max_size` parameter has little impact on performance, and is used only to reject larger packets.

 When multi-packet receive queues are not supported, performance can be improved by making `max_size` as small as possible for the intended data